Sewer56/sewer56-archives-nx/doc/docs/Specification/Table-Of-Contents.md

 When parsing the archive; we decode the StringPool into an array of strings.

-!!! note "Nx archives should only use '/' as the path delimiter."
+!!! note "R3A archives should only use '/' as the path delimiter."

 !!! tip "The number of items in the pool is equivalent to the number of files in the Table of Contents"